-Since Dakota Access Pipeline protests and the election of Donald Trump, Native people’s participation in electoral politics has increased.
+Since the Dakota Access Pipeline protests and election of Donald Trump, the participation of Native people in electoral politics has increased.

 Last week’s Idaho Democratic governor primaries were rocked by Paulette Jordan, who took the race with 58 percent of the vote.
 Although, a fairly newcomer to electoral politics, she has some of the oldest political roots in the United States.